 - Unlike fifteen years ago, enterprise devices no longer reside securely within the walled parameters of the fortified enterprise at all times.
 Users and devices come and go, exposing information residing on unencrypted mobile devices and USB sticks.

 - The cloud now creates complicated hybrid environments within data centers in which security must be enforced across large geographical distances.
 Companies now must “trust” the security efforts of their cloud providers.

 - The proliferation of IoT could be reiterated as the Internet of Threats as these devices are often built without regards to security.
 Many of these devices lack even basic authentication requirements and those that do are usually saddled with credential checks that are easily guessable and rarely changed, making them easy for brute force attacks.
-Many devices are plagued with services and protocols that are easily exploited by attackers.
+Many devices are plagued with services and protocols that are easily exploited by cyber attackers.